Screenshot of Red LED

 (Loriciels, 1987)

-- Knowledge of French is required in order to play this game properly.
+• Knowledge of French is required in order to play this game properly.

-A laboratory assistant on the NMI spaceship accidentally created a monster which has massacred the entire crew.
+A laboratory assistant on the NMI spaceship accidentally created a monster that has massacred the entire crew.
 You are the only survivor, having entered one of the cryogenic chambers before it was too late.
 Now you must find the shuttle and escape.
-The ship consists of about 50 rooms and corridors, and you’ll find objects which will allow you to access some parts of the ship.
+The ship consists of about 50 rooms and corridors, and you’ll find objects that will allow you to access some parts of the ship.
 Fans of the Freescape games will feel right at home with this game (provided you can understand French); everything takes place in a full 3D environment, and if you can find a pair of 3D glasses, you can use them to enhance the 3D effect even further – quite a nice innovation!
 There’s no sound, but it only increases the tension as you walk the empty corridors of the spaceship, hoping that the monster isn’t around the next corner...

 REM